 Neske Baerwaldt is a PhD candidate at the Van Vollenhoven Institute.

-Neske completed her Bachelor’s degree in Bèta-Gamma (Future Planet Studies) in 2012, and obtained her Research Master Social Sciences (with distinction) in 2015, both at the University of Amsterdam.
-After completing her degree, Neske worked as an intern with Apache – platform for investigative journalism – and as a Humanitarian Affairs Officer with Doctors Without Borders (MSF) in Ethiopia.
+Neske completed her Research Master Social Sciences (with distinction) in 2015 at the University of Amsterdam.
+After obtaining her degree, Neske worked as an intern with Apache – platform for investigative journalism – and as a Humanitarian Affairs Officer with Doctors Without Borders (MSF) in Ethiopia.